bitrix24/b24restdocs/api-reference/chat-bots/chats/imbot-chat-get.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing here — we will complete it soon.

 {% endnote %}{% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- edits needed to meet writing standards
+- edits needed for writing standards
 - missing parameters or fields
 - parameter types not specified
-- examples are missing
+- examples missing
-- success response is missing
+- success response missing
-- error response is missing
+- error response missing
-- links to pages not yet created are not specified (create links to events)
+- links to pages not yet created not specified (make links to events)
-- from Sergey’s file: unclear in what context the method is applicable, needs clarification
+- from Sergei's file: unclear in what context the method is applicable, needs clarification

 {% endnote %}